Your Privacy is protected.

 So all those things are going to be at step number five with the genetic factor.
 So going back in here real briefly.
-This person, what do we see, right?
+This person, what do we see?
 They already had this test over here with all of the infections.
 What do I think when I see infections?
 I always think potential malabsorption.

-And if we go to each section, look at carnitine, fatty acid, everything’s low.
+And if we go to each section, look at carnitine, fatty acid, everything is low.
 Look at the energy production.
 Everything skewed into that first quintile.
 Look at the L-lactate, low amino acids, look at the B vitamins.
 Everything’s low.
 Look at methylation, low.
 Look at neurotransmitters, everything’s low.
 Not bad with the oxidative stress.
 Detox low-high.
 Bacteria wasn’t that bad.
 So this organic acids test missed the bacteria even though we had a whole bunch pop up here.
 That’s why we always want to do multiple tests to help have a safety net in case we missed something.

 Treating Malabsorption with Functional Medicine

 The take home is with functional medicine assessments that are holistic and broad spectrum with a clinician that has a knowledge base, we can pick up infections that drive dysfunction in the body.
 Now when we see things like low amino acids like that, what does that mean to me?
 What does that mean to the person at home watching this video?
 It means we’re in a catabolic state of physiology.
 Our body is breaking down faster than we are building up.
 Our body has to take in nutrients and has to be able to digest it, assimilate it, utilize it and get it into the bloodstream then actually use it.
 And that’s what’s happening here, but we have a malabsorption.
 We have lower amino acids because gut stress creates malabsorption.
-So got to fix the root cause from a diet perspective, a stress perspective, we have to support the adrenals, but also fix the underlying gut issue that’s driving that malabsorption.
+So we got to fix the root cause from a diet perspective, a stress perspective, we have to support the adrenals, but also fix the underlying gut issue that’s driving that malabsorption.

 So if you have a chronic issue, we got to look deeper at the gut, got to look at the malabsorption and the nutrients under the hood.
-If you feel like you have an issue that kind of resembles this and you wanna look deeper under the hood at what could be the potential cause, we need a holistic approach.
+If you feel like you have an issue that kind of resembles this, and you want to look deeper under the hood at what could be the potential cause, we need a holistic approach.
 So click and subscribe.
-Click onscreen and reach out, and schedule a consult with myself.
+Click on screen and reach out, and schedule a consult with myself.